groupon/ansible-silo/README.md

 The base Docker command that will be executed.
 This simply defaults to `docker`.

+#### SILO_NO_PRIVILEGED

+Disables [privileged mode].
+Consequently will not forward the Docker socket into the container and any interaction with Docker will not work.

 #### SILO_PATH

 Can be used to specify a custom location where Silo starter scripts will be installed during [update](#update).